plandes/flex-compile/README.md

 aforementioned `flex-compiler-do-run-or-set-config`.

+### Special Cases

+Some compilers are configured differently for the default configuration key binding.
+For example the [make](#make) compiler sets the make target defined in the make file, and in this case uses `C-u 0 C-u` to set configuration properties.

 ## Compiler Configuration

-This package usees a configuration system that moves the responsibility out of the specific compilers for configuration.
+This package uses a configuration system that moves the responsibility out of the specific compilers for configuration.
 This package extends from the `config-manage` framework in the [buffer manage] library by extending and building configuration meta data.
 For example, the `M-x flex-compiler-list` lists available compiler with `?` providing information and `e` configuring the compiler.

 ### Revealing The Interactive Buffer